I think my family thinks I’m crazy. Nobody seems to understand why in the world I would want to have a home birth.

 3. No trying to find a parking spot and walking through a hospital during painful contractions!

-4. No filling out paper work or answering the same stupid questions a hundred times while in excruciating pain.
+4. No filling out paper work or answering the same annoying questions a hundred times while in excruciating pain.

 5. No worrying if the hospital will have an empty room for you.